Abuse comes in many forms and can happen to anyone. Noticing and acknowledging the signs of an abusive relationship is the first step to ending it.

 Have you experienced some form of abuse?

-If you need emotional support click to send me an email today and we’ll get you scheduled in to talk things through in complete confidence.
+If you need emotional support click to contact me today and we’ll get you scheduled in to talk things through in complete confidence.

 If you don’t feel quite ready for direct help join my private Facebook community Wobbles and Worries which offers accessible help and support to you online when you need it, in a confidential way.